Newcastle Courthouse Redevelopment

-The building replaced the original courthouse facilities which were built in 1892 and was designed with environmentally responsible features such as solar panels, energy efficient air conditioning and smart use of natural light in order to reduce the building's carbon footprint.
+The building replaced the original courthouse facilities that were built in 1892 and was designed with environmentally responsible features such as solar panels, energy efficient air conditioning and smart use of natural light in order to reduce the building's carbon footprint.

-John Holland has had a presence in Newcastle for over 20 years and therefore utilised local labour during the construction phase, creating jobs and subsequently improving the local economy.
+John Holland has had a presence in Newcastle for over 20 years and, therefore; utilised local labour during the construction phase, creating jobs and subsequently improving the local economy.